florian531996/display-finass-export/README.md

 # Display-finass-data-export
+This tool reads the exported `.mdb` data and provides a modern read-only UI to explore that data locally.

 ## Disclaimer

 This is an unofficial personal tool for reading data exported from FINASS (Finanzberatersoftware GmbH, https://finanzberatersoftware.de/).
 It is not affiliated with, endorsed by, or associated with FINASS or Finanzberatersoftware GmbH.
 No FINASS software or proprietary data is distributed with this repository.

 This project is licensed under the [MIT License](LICENSE).

-## Overall goal

-The FINASS software is terminating its old product, where users could save their customers, contracts and documents / messages relevant for these contracts.
-This tool reads the exported `.mdb` database and provides a modern read-only UI to explore that data locally.

 ## Initial Set Up (only done once)
 ### Configure Finass Data